Thilakan: FEFKA

-In February 2010, it was reported that the producer of the movie Christian Brothers excluded Thilakan from the film at the request of the FEFKA, the predominant film technicians association.
+In February 2010, it was reported that the producer of the movie Christian Brothers excluded Thilakan from the film at the request of the Film Employees Federation of Kerala (FEFKA), the predominant film technicians association.
 Thilakan had been earlier signed for a role in the film.
 The exclusion was reportedly due to Thilakan acting in a film by director Vinayan, who till recently headed the rival association MACTA.
 On 3 February 2010, Thilakan publicly protested against the unofficial ban enforced on him by FEFKA and blamed FEFKA for engineering the ban.
 The Association of Malayalam Movie Artists (AMMA) issued a show cause notice to Thilakan for bringing the issue into the public domain.
 Thilakan accused AMMA, of which he too is a member.
 On 20 February 2010 the CPI's trade union wing, AITUC, came out openly in support of Thilakan, while a senior party leader and Rajya Sabha member K. E. Ismail expressed reservations about political involvement in the issue.

 Thilakan was originally cast to play a role in a UAE-Indian co-production film Dam 999.
 He was later replaced following a notice from FEFKA stating that the association would boycott the film if Thilakan were to act.
 Sohan, the director, was forced to seek a substitute for Thilakan when it "came to the point that shooting might be disrupted."
 Eventually, Rajit Kapur was cast instead of Thilakan.
 Some reports contended that Association of Malayalam Movie Artists (AMMA) also had intervened in Thilakan's replacement.
 In response, Thilakan and his supporters orchestrated a march near the shooting location of the film in Alappuzha.

 Personal life

 Relationships

 Thilakan's first partner was actress Santha with whom he appeared in several productions.
-Thilakan and Santha had two children elder son shammi is good actor Shammi Thilakan and Shobi Thilakan.
+Thilakan and Santha have three sons, Shaji, Shammi & Shobhi.
 Later, he had a second partner, his co-artist Sarojam with whom he had a son, Shibu Thilakan, and two daughters Dr. Sonia Thilakan and Sophia Ajith.